 First things first, it is decided whether a mold or a hobb (master pattern) will be made for the desired part.
-A mold is generally used for parts that need to hold strict tolerances on all dimensions such as with urethane seals, gaskets, and other critical parts.
+A mold is generally used for parts that need to hold strict tolerances on all dimensions.
+For example, urethane seals, gaskets, and other critical parts.
 Hobbs, on the other hand, are used for parts that are not as critical such as urethane bumpers, pads, covers, bushings, etc. Hobbs, or master patterns, are the most commonly used method for manufacturing most urethane parts due to their economical pricing.
-If you want to learn more about hobbs, click here.
+If you want to learn more about Hobbs, click here.

-Next, a compounded urethane material is poured into the mold.
-Then the mold is put into an oven or on a hot table to speed along the curing process.
+Next, the pouring of a compounded urethane material into the mold occurs.
+Then the placement of the mold into an oven or on a hot table happens in order to speed along the curing process.
 This is where the liquid material begins to harden in the shape of the mold cavity.

 Demolding and Curing

 Finally, once the mold has been filled with material, it will harden to an extent.
-This allows a production worker to remove the freshly poured urethane part from the mold so that another part can be poured.
-Although the part has hardened enough to be removed from the mold, it still needs to cure in the oven for at least another hour or two depending on the formulation.
+This allows a production worker to remove the freshly poured urethane part from the mold so that they can pour another part.
+Although the part has hardened enough so its removal from the mold is possible, it still needs to cure in the oven for at least another hour or two depending on the formulation.
 This ensures that the reaction is complete, and the part is ready for end use.

 Benefits of Using Cast Urethane

-Urethane casting has a quick turnaround and a low-cost for superior quality plastic parts, especially compared to that of injection molding.
+Urethane casting has a quick turnaround and a low-cost for superior quality plastic parts.
+This is especially if compared to that of injection molding.
 While a cast urethane mold is economical and easy to produce off the master pattern, injection molding requires expensive investment up-front for the machining of the mold.

-This is why cast urethane has become the go-to solution for manufacturers and business owners looking to do low to medium volume production or on-demand prototyping.
+This is why cast urethane has become the go-to solution for manufacturers.
+And, for business owners looking to do low to medium volume production or on-demand prototyping.
 Whether you need to make rubber-like, colored, clear, flexible, or rigid plastic parts, the urethane casting process can handle it all.